mechmotum/mechmotum.github.io/content/pages/company.rst

 3mE students are required to do a literature study worth 10 ECs (~270 hours, 7 weeks) and an MSc thesis project worth 35 ECs (~945 hours, 24 weeks).
 These two things are typically, and ideally, aligned on the same topic.
-This research or design oriented engineering work should be driven by the student.
+This research or design oriented engineering work should be driven by the student under the supervision of the TU Delft supervisor(s).

 Companies and organizations can sponsor a graduation project.
-At the minimum, you provide a research or design problem for the student to work on under the supervision of TU Delft supervisors.
+At the minimum, you provide a research or design problem for the student to work on under the supervision of TU Delft supervisor(s).
 But you can also provide co-supervision and access to company resources.
 Providing the later makes for a more enriching experience.
+If the project requires resources that TU Delft cannot provide, the company is expected to provide those resources (travel costs, equipment, etc.).

-The company/organization, student, and TU Delft must agree to TU Delft's standard agreement for graduation projects.
+The company/organization, student, and TU Delft must agree to TU Delft's standard agreement for graduation projects (see below).
 You may add additional terms to the agreement that do not invalidate the standard terms.
 Any additions will be reviewed by TU Delft's contract specialists.

 Resources
 =========